yuvalmGS/gigaspaces-wiki-jekyll/xap100/gigaspaces-for-hibernate-orm-users.markdown

 ## Step 1: Getting a Free Distributed Two-Level Cache

-You can very easily replace your existing Hibernate cache provider, typically EHCache, with GigaSpaces.
+You can very easily replace your existing Hibernate cache provider, typically EHCache, with XAP.
 This gives you a powerful distributed cache with multiple clients.

 ![HB for community.jpg](/attachment_files/HB for community.jpg)